kingluddite/web-dev-notes/development/tools/text-editors/atom.md

 # Atom Text editor

+Add package
+`language-gitignore`

+So atom won't autodect .gitignore as text file and format it wrong

 ## Autocomplete Plus
 This problem drove me nuts.
 Every keystroke I received autocomplete tips.
 Easy fix is to open the setting of the Autocomplete Plus package and uncheck the `Show Suggestions On Keystroke` checkbox.